 Figure C-2: Setting the UL HARQ RTT Timer for NB-IoT

-NOTE: UE-eNB RTT is taken into account when calculating the (UL) HARQ RTT timer.

 Annex D (normative): List of CRs Containing Early Implementable Features and Corrections

 This annex lists the Change Requests (CRs) whose changes may be implemented by a UE of an earlier release than which the CR was approved in (i.e. CRs that contain on their coversheets the sentence "Implementation of this CR from Rel-N will not cause interoperability issues").